hummusonrails/blog-posts/drafts/2024-07-26-developer-trends-2024.md

 Rust, though not as widely used, stands out with an impressive 83% admiration score, highlighting its growing reputation for safety and performance.

-If you're curious to learn a bit about Rust, you can watch my talk from a little while back on the topic from Devoxx Greece.
+If you're curious to learn a bit about Rust, you can [watch my talk](https://www.youtube.com/watch?v=avz_SQZMxCU) from a little while back on the topic from Devoxx Greece.

-{%youtube avz_SQZMxCU %}

 ## Wrapping Up